 Tokens contain the same information as an FP10 such as the medications prescribed, quantity, dosage and instructions.
 However, as this is not the legal prescription, you do not sign this by hand.

 The token is used by the dispenser, such as a community pharmacy or DAC, to scan the barcode to retrieve the prescription from the NHS Spine.

 Repeat Dispensing (RD) or batch prescribing

 Electronic repeat dispensing (eRD) for patients with a nomination will not be affected by Phase 4.

-If a patient is part way through a paper-based RD regime when Phase 4 is switched on, that batch will continue on paper until it is complete and the final issue dispensed.
+If a patient is part way through a paper-based RD batch when Phase 4 is switched on, that will continue on paper until the batch is complete and the final issue dispensed.
 If a new batch is prescribed after this, it will be issued using eRD.

 In Phase 4, eRD prescriptions for patients without a nomination are issued in the same way as eRD for those with a nomination.
 Guidance on how to cancel items on eRD prescriptions is available from your prescribing system supplier.

 Unlike a paper-based RD batch, patients without a nomination will receive just one token which will cover the entire regime.
 They will need to present this to a dispenser at each issue.